cconstantine/lucky_imaging_tool/README.md

+**The new Versions are BROKEN, will get new Version up soon, current release: V3.19**

 Anything that has FWHM is a WIP, we are trying to develop this independently.
 Moving away from NINA.

 FWHM is no longer a WIP, we have implemented it, now in the testing stage.
 Once tested we will release as an exe file.